Higgs inflation model with non-minimal coupling in hybrid Palatini approach: HIGGS INFLATION

-\end{widetext} In Fig. $\ref{fig:3}$, we present the evolution of r versus the number of e-folds N for $\lambda=0.13$ and for different values of the coupling constant $\xi$.
-Fig. shows also the upper bound (the red horizontal line) to the tensor to scalar ratio imposed by Planck data \cite{Akrami:2018odb}.
-We notice that r lies within this bound in the range of N for selected values of $\xi$.\\
+In Fig. $\ref{fig:6}$, we present the evolution of r versus the number of e-folds N for $\lambda=0.13$ and for selected values of the coupling constant $\xi$.
+We notice that r lies within the bounds imposed by observational data \cite{Akrami:2018odb} in the appropriate range of N for the selected values of $\xi$.

-In addition, from Fig. \ref{fig:4}, where we plot the $(n_s, r)$ plane for different values of the coupling constant $\xi$ in the range of number of e-folds $50<N<70$ with the constraints from the Planck TT,TE,EE+LowE+lensing, we can see that the predicted parameters are consistent with the observational data, where the value of the tensor to scalar ratio is $r\simeq 0.001$.